 Get to know Mango

 That’s when after a whole year passed, the ad went up again.
 I left a quick voice message and a few hours later left a more detailed Kijiji message in hopes I would get a response in one way or another.
-That evening she got back to me and we messaged back and forth for the rest of that night.
-At the end of it she told me to meet her at a highway exit in three days where I would follow her to the house from there.
-I was so excited, I had to tell my boyfriend it was finally happening and he seemed just as excited as I was!
-That’s when everything fell apart again…
+That evening she got back to me and after a few messages back and fourth, she agreed to meet me somewhere in 3 days, where I could follow her to her house from there.
+I was so excited, I couldn’t keep it to myself and had to tell my boyfriend it was finally happening!
+He seemed just as excited as I was and that’s when everything fell apart again…

-I got a call at work and it was her, she told me her husband was upset that she wanted to sell Mango and that he promised he would take Mango out of the cage more if she agreed to keep him.

-That felt like the final blow to a KO and although I stayed calm on the call, I broke down in tears once she hung up.
-Although she said things would likely not improve in the long run, I had no hope I would ever hear from her again.
+I got a call at work and it was her, she told me her husband was upset that she wanted to sell Mango and that he promised he would give Mango more attention if she agreed to keep him.
+As soon as she hung up I broke down in tears.
+She said things would likely not improve in the long run but I had no hope I would ever hear from her again.
 That’s when my luck seemed to change… Less than a week later I got this call and to my surprise, it was her?!
 She asked if I still wanted to buy Mango (of course I said yes) and told me how things didn’t improve and she wanted what was best for the bird.
-It was very fortunate timing because it was my day off work and I was able to drive up to the valley to pick him up that day!
-My boyfriend had a not so great day at work that day but once he saw Mango, his face grew into a big smile and he couldn’t believe what he was seeing with his own eyes.
+It was very fortunate timing because it was my day off work and I was able to pick her up that day!
+It happened so quickly that I had forgotten to tell my boyfriend I was picking up Mango while he was at work so when he got home and saw Mango, his face lit up and he couldn’t believe what he was seeing with his own eyes.

 We’ve had Mango for just under 9 months now (we adopted her March 29, 2019) and since adopting her, she’s warmed up to both of us and became trained to wear an Aviator harness.
 We were also surprised to find out she laid a few eggs as she was always presumed to be a “he”!